Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Evaluation

 \subsection{Other Considerations: Portability and Cost}

-Even if our study focuses on the interaction with an artificial intelligence and robotic coach, post-stroke survivors also provided comments on other factors, such as the portability and size of a robot and cost.
-For instance, P1 mentioned that he has to travel often between two cities and \textit{``carrying it from one place to the other would be a disadvantage”}.
+Even if our study focuses on the interaction with an AI and robotic coach, post-stroke survivors also provided comments on other factors, such as the portability, size, and cost of a robot.
+For instance, P1 mentioned that he has to travel often between two cities and \textit{``carrying it from one place to the other would be a disadvantage''}.
 P3 provided an additional comment that \textit{``I found the robot is useful.
-However, having this robot, another big object, at home could be bothersome''}.
-In terms of cost, PS 5 described that he could save up costs of travel (e.g. taking a taxi) to visit a rehabilitation center by having a system that supports self-directed rehabilitation.
+However, having this robot, another big object at home, could be bothersome''}.
+In terms of the cost, PS 5 described that he could save up costs of travel (e.g. taking a taxi) to visit a rehabilitation center by having a system that supports self-directed rehabilitation.
 At the same time, PS 2 described that \textit{``I want to pursue self-paced rehabilitation sessions without spending more money (e.g. buying a robot)''}.